-- Place the sack out for collection by 7 am, inside the boundary of your property nearest the main road
+- Place the bin (or sack if exempt) out for collection by 7 am, inside the boundary of your property nearest the main road

 - Please do not obstruct public highways

 We collect general waste in MHDC-supplied black wheelie bins unless your property is exempt from having a bin; in that case we collect the general waste that is in sacks.
 For those exempt properties that remain on a sack collection we do not provide bins for people to store your general waste in.